HimesGroup/snpsettest/README.md

 To infer the relationships among SNPs, the **snpsettest** package requires a reference data set.
-The GWAS genotype data itself can be used as the reference data.
-Otherwise, you could use publicly available data, such as the 1000 Genomes.
+The GWAS genotype data itself can be used as the reference data (If the GWAS cohort is large, it is impractical to use genotype data of all individuals.
+It would be sufficient to randomly select 1,000 unrelated individuals for inferring pairwise LD correlations among common SNPs).
+Otherwise, you could use publicly available data, such as the 1000 Genomes (please see the companion vignette for [processing the 1000 Genomes data](reference_1000Genomes.html)).
 This package accepts PLINK 1 binary files (.bed, .bim, .fam) as an input.
-We can use `read_reference_bed` to load them onto R.
+We can use `read_reference_bed` to read them into R.

 ``` r
 # Path to .bed file